 - There are several different influenza vaccines licensed by the U.S. Food and Drug Administration (FDA) and distributed by manufacturers for use in the U.S. that are recommended by the US Centers for Disease Control (CDC) for different age groups.
 Most seasonal influenza vaccines in the U.S. contain either two type A influenza viruses and one type B influenza virus (Trivalent) or two type A influenza viruses and two type B influenza viruses (Quadrivalent) that are selected every year by the World Health Organization (WHO) and U.S. Centers for Disease Control (CDC) for inclusion in influenza vaccines given during the current flu season.

 - The CDC recommends that all Americans six months of age or older get a flu shot every year and that babies between six and eight months old should receive two doses of influenza vaccine one month apart in the first year of life.
-The CDC reports that between 2004/2005 and 2016/2017, overall influenza vaccine effectiveness ranged from 10 percent (2004/2005) and 60 percent (2010/2011) and less the 50 percent effective in nine out of 13 flu seasons.
+The CDC reports that between 2004/2005 and 2017/2018, overall influenza vaccine effectiveness ranged from 10 percent (2004/2005) and 60 percent (2010/2011) and less the 50 percent effective in ten out of 14 flu seasons.

 Food & Drug Administration (FDA)